Terawatt-Industries/print3r/README.md

 See the [wiki](https://github.com/Terawatt-Industries/bigslice/wiki/_pages) for installation and development instructions.

-Prin3r allows you to drag-and-drop STL files into a folder on your computer and automatically outputs GCode.
+Prin3r Slicing Server allows you to drag-and-drop STL files into a folder on your computer and automatically outputs GCode.
 It's designed to work with Slic3r but it can be easily adapted to work with any slicing software which provides command-line-interface (CLI) execution.

 If you run this on your laptop/desktop, or a computer on a trusted network (or cloud server); then you would share the "data/stldrop" and "data/out" folders; then drag STL files to data/stldrop; and finally retrieve output gcode from data/out/...